 While teens with autism may experience social rejection for their special interests, they are often not interested in social norms of behavior.
 It is not always the case that they do not understand social norms themselves, but they are more likely to question why those behaviors are considered normative.
 Difficulty adapting to social expectations is often a result of resistance to change rather than rejecting social appropriateness.

 Restricted Interests as a Superpower

-Thunberg recently tweeted “I have Aspergers and that means I’m sometimes a bit different from the norm.
+Thunberg recently tweeted “I have Autism and that means I’m sometimes a bit different from the norm.
 And –given the right circumstances– being different is a superpower.”
 She has admitted that her passion for climate crisis work began as a child overwhelmed by the fear that our planet was dying and seeing the issue in terms of black-and-white solutions.
 However, taking the threat of climate change at face value has been an integral part of her dedication to the cause.

-Thunberg’s story demonstrates that one way to improve engagement and ensure motivation for students on the spectrum is to use their restricted interests in instruction and activities.
+Thunberg’s story demonstrates that one way to improve engagement and motivate students on the spectrum is to use their restricted interests in instruction and activities.
 Incorporating their interests into the daily schedule motivates teens to attempt tasks that were previously more difficult.
 While it is important to recognize the power of special interests, introducing teens on the spectrum to a variety of recreational activities can push them out of their restricted routines and help them connect with others.

 Seven Stars Can Help

 Seven Stars is a residential treatment program for teens ages 13-17 struggling with neurodevelopmental and autism-related issues.
 The program provides acute care stabilization, residential treatment, academic programs, adventure-based therapy, skill-building, and positive psychology.
 These various programs and therapies help students to improve their confidence, self-awareness, and personal management.
 Seven Stars provides students with individualized access to the resources they need to transition to the real-world practicing healthier habits and self-control.
 We can help your family today!